 When set as a boolean to TRUE, it indicates that the "fcst.field" data should be treated as probabilities.
-For example, when verifying the probabilistic NetCDF output of Ensemble-Stat, one could configure the Grid-Stat or Point-Stat tools as follows:
+For example, when verifying the probabilistic NetCDF output of Gen-Ens-Prod for an ensemble of size 10, one could configure the Grid-Stat or Point-Stat tools as follows:

 Setting "prob = TRUE" indicates that the "APCP\24\A24\ENS\FREQ\gt0.0" data should be processed as probabilities.
+Setting "cat\thresh = = 10" indicates that these probabilities are derived from an ensemble with 10 members and 11 probability bins should be defined, each centered on the value n/10 for $n = 0, 1, \ldots 10$ .